Ysanne Spevack: Rock, Pop and Soundtrack Composing Career

 In 2009, Ysanne recorded the track Salahadeen with the Master Musicians of Joujouka, David J and Dub Gabriel.
 The same year she was also the string contractor for Ray Bradbury's 'Chrysalis' and toured with David J.

 In 2010 she directed the music and sang live at the Frankfurt Museum of Modern Art for visual performance artist Vanessa Beecroft's work VB68.
-It was the 68th work where Beecroft arranged nude women as art, but the 1st work where any of the women have made a noise of any kind.
+It was the 68th work where Beecroft arranged women as art, but the 1st work where any women have made a noise.
 The performance lasted for two hours, with Ysanne singing and vocalising Beecroft's manifesto.
 The same year she composed the soundtracks to two full-length feature films: To Be Friends for brothers Jim and Aaron Eckhart, and The Owls for Cheryl Dunye and her strings were commissioned for HBO's Big Love.
 She also played strings on the Smashing Pumpkins Teargarden by Kaleidyscope EP series that featured Billy Corgan, Kerry Brown and Linda Strawberry.

 In September 2011, Ysanne joined David J and Ego Plum to play music for the Los Angeles stage production of The Chanteuse and the Devil's Muse, and in November 2011, she joined David for the Los Angeles stage production of Silver for Gold and the Redcat Theater.
 David J played bass guitar on her new album, Coldwater, which was released in 2013.

 In 2013, Ysanne's song and film, The Mermaid Song, sold 24,000 copies, released in collaboration with Sea Shepherd Conservation Society and LUSH (company), as featured in the Los Angeles Times and internationally.